Angelelz/WinHelloUnlock/ReadMe.md

 With this plugin you may:

 Unlock your database using Biometric via Windows Hello.
-Even after completly closing KeePass or rebooting your PC.
+Even after completely closing KeePass or rebooting your PC.

 Systems Requirements
 --------------------